 - Mix the flour, sugar, and salt together in a large bowl.

-- Stir in the olive oil until the 'batter' is crumbly.
+- Stir in the olive oil until the dough has a 'pebbly' appearance.

-- Add in the cold water as needed until the dough is moistened, but not sticky.
+- Add in the cold water, one tablespoon at a time, as needed until the dough is moistened.

 - Press the dough into a pie plate, pressing it up the sides as desired.